What is Jublia and how is it used?

 Efinaconazole has been shown to be active against isolates of the following microorganisms, both in vitro and in clinical infections.
 Efinaconazole exhibits in vitro minimum inhibitory concentrations (MICs) of 0.06 mcg/mL or less against most (≥90%) isolates of the following microorganisms:

 Mechanism Of Resistance

 Efinaconazole drug resistance development was studied in vitro against T. mentagrophytes, T. rubrum and C. albicans.
 Serial passage of fungal cultures in the presence of sub-growth inhibitory concentrations of efinaconazole increased the MIC by up to 4-fold.
 The clinical significance of these in vitro results is unknown.

-The safety and efficacy of once daily use of JUBLIA for the treatment of onychomycosis of the toenail were assessed in two 52-week prospective, multi-center, randomized, double-blind clinical trials in patients 18 years and older (18 to 70 years of age) with 20% to 50% clinical involvement of the target toenail, without dermatophytomas or lunula (matrix) involvement.
+The safety and efficacy of once daily use of JUBLIA for the treatment of onychomycosis of the toenail were assessed in two 52-week prospective, multicenter, randomized, double-blind clinical trials in subjects 18 years and older (18 to 70 years of age) with 20% to 50% clinical involvement of the target toenail, without dermatophytomas or lunula (matrix) involvement.
 The trials compared 48 weeks of treatment with JUBLIA to the vehicle solution.
 The Complete Cure rate was assessed at Week 52 (4 weeks after completion of therapy).
 Complete cure was defined as 0% involvement of the target toenail (no clinical evidence of onychomycosis of the target toenail) in addition to Mycologic Cure, defined as both negative fungal culture and negative KOH.
 Table 2 lists the efficacy results for trials 1 and 2.

 Table 2: Efficacy Endpoints